By Katie Borgfjord, Digital Marketing Coordinator

 - Bring at least two bottles of water: you can leave one in your vehicle on a short hike; you’ll want both on a long hike.

 - Snacks are a great way to keep your energy up along the trail.
+Many trails don’t have restaurants or stores nearby so you may also want to pack a picnic lunch.

 - Bug spray and sunscreen: you can apply in the parking lot so you don’t need to carry them on the hike.